 I seek inspiration from both the natural environment and from what we create from within it.
 I like creating complete concepts for my music to be contextualised in, which can be supported through sound design, narrative, artwork and imagery.
 If you are interested in some potential influences take a look at the inspiration pages.

-I enjoy working with a wide range of musicians and instruments to create arrangements with diverse textures and sounds.
+I enjoy collaborating with a wide range of musicians and instruments to create arrangements with diverse textures and sounds.
 My philosophy is to record everything from its sound source.
 I like the way the recording process captures the unique harmonics and changes in tonality made by the player and their instrument.

 Growing up I was exposed to classical, folk and jazz music through my mother a violin teacher and from my father, a keen astrophysicist whose record collection consisted of various pop/rock records from the 1960’s, 70’s and 80’s.